intelligentnet/news/README.md

   persistence
 - Add additional News Suppliers
 - Add Additional LLMs to use.
 Currently GPT-3.5 or can use GPT-4 (expensive)
+- Refine prompts to LLMs further and make this user accessible

 Contact http://TargetR.net for a full digital signage solution!